-How Much Protein Should You Consume?
+How Much Should You Consume?

-The Dietary Reference Intake is 0.8 grams of protein per kilogram of body weight.
+The Dietary Reference Intake is 0.8 grams per kilogram of body weight.
 In other words, 0.36 grams per pound of body weight.
 On average, this amounts to 56 grams for men and 46 grams for women per day (2).

-Calculate your protein: Protein Calculator
+Calculate your intake: Protein Calculator

 How is Protein Digested & Absorbed?

 So, here is how proteins are broken down by the digestive system.
-Protein digestion begins in the stomach with the action of an enzyme called pepsin.
-Pepsin is the active protein-digesting enzyme of the stomach.
-When pepsin acts on the protein molecule, it breaks the bonds that hold the protein molecule together, called peptide bonds.
+Digestion begins in the stomach with the action of an enzyme called pepsin.
+Pepsin is the active digesting enzyme of the stomach.
+When pepsin acts on the protein molecule, it breaks the bonds that hold the molecule together, called peptide bonds.
 When these bonds are broken, you get chains of amino acids linked together called polypeptides.
 These chains of amino acids then move into your small intestine, where digestion is completed.
 Because amino acids are very small, they are able to be absorbed through the small intestine lining and into your bloodstream (3).

 Whenever your body breaks down protein into amino acids, the excess is excreted opposed as being stored as fat.
 However, your kidneys have to work harder to get rid of the extra waste products of protein metabolism.
 Also, due to the increase in excretion, water is important to avoid dehydration.

-Amino Acids Instead of Protein
+Amino Acids Instead Of Protein

 There is a misconception with muscle growth (gainz) and protein intake.
-Adequate protein intake is necessary.
-However, it is the extra strength training is what leads to muscle growth, not simply extra protein intake.
+Adequate intake is necessary.
+However, it is the extra strength training is what leads to muscle growth, not simply extra intake.
 You cannot build muscle without the exercise to go with it.
 (5)